fbpx

 2. Reading increases Knowledge.
 Loving to read will honestly give your child an advantage in the world.
 With the wide variety of topics to cover one who reads will know a bit more than the average person.

 3. Reading increases Creativity.
-Creativity is at the heartbeat of books.
-Reading stimulates the brain into formulating ideas which lead to creative thinking.
+Creativity is the heartbeat of books.
+Reading stimulates the brain into formulating ideas which leads to creative thinking.
 Most of the great visionaries of the World were readers!

 The importance of reading aloud: Tips for reading to children